 It's important after finding out what does contain dairy to find out the alternatives and dairy-free substitutes that work instead.
-After you’ve stocked your kitchen with dairy-free pantry staples, learning to prepare your favorite recipes will be a breeze!
-Find a local grocery or market near you or an online distributor that carries the products you like and keep a small store on hand, so you’ll always have plenty of lactose-free options for you and your family.
+After you’ve stocked your kitchen with dairy-free pantry staples, learning to prepare your favorite recipes will be a breeze.
+Find a local grocery or market near you or an online distributor that carries the products you like and keep a small stash on hand so you’ll always have plenty of lactose-free options for you and your family.

 We humans are stubborn when it comes to changing things as routine as diet, but changing over to a new way of eating is a great way to explore new tastes and flavors that you might not have otherwise.
 Search for restaurants that feature vegan and dairy-free meals and try them out.
 Recreate the recipes at home or frequent these places during celebratory or social times.
-The new exposure will help you stay focused on your new dairy-free diet and give you some choices when you want something cook.
+The new exposure will help you stay focused on your new dairy-free diet and give you some choices.
 It'll also open you up to new recipes to try at home.
-So, try different ethnic foods or new cooking methods, and you’ll probably end up realizing that you’ve widened your options instead of reducing them!
+So, try different international foods or new cooking methods, and you’ll probably end up realizing that you’ve widened your options instead of reducing them.